sterlingrpi/image_segmentation/README.md

-Image segmentation is the process of classifying an image pixel by pixel This gives not only the class of objects detected, but also their shape and locations.
+Image segmentation is the process of classifying an image pixel by pixel.
+This gives not only the class of objects detected, but also their shape and locations.
 The model as specified in get_model.py is a u-net model.
 The backbone is taken from MobileNetV2 with the weights set to not be trainable.
 By using transfer learning we are able to converge faster and with a smaller training set.
 The model is taken from the tensorflow example below: https://www.tensorflow.org/tutorials/images/segmentation